 History and Mission

-In the summer of 2015, Stern Grove Festival will present its 78th Season of admission-free concerts in San Francisco's treasured Sigmund Stern Grove.
+In the summer of 2015, Stern Grove Festival presents its 78th Season of admission-free concerts in San Francisco's treasured Sigmund Stern Grove.

 Mrs. Stern chaired the Festival until her death in 1956.
 Her daughter, Elise Stern Haas, served as chairman until 1969; she was succeeded by her daughter, Rhoda Haas Goldman.
 Following Rhoda Goldman's untimely death in 1996, her son, Dr. Douglas E. Goldman, became Festival Chairman.

 In keeping with Mrs. Stern's vision, the wide selection of performers reflects the Festival's commitment to exceptional programming and to serving diverse audiences.
 A beloved Bay Area tradition, every summer Sunday, family and friends gather to relax, picnic, and enjoy performances by some of the world's greatest artists in this glorious natural setting.

 While Stern Grove itself is still owned and operated by the City of San Francisco, and Mrs. Stern's descendents remain actively involved, today the Festival is truly a community institution.
 Each year, the Festival must raise nearly $2 million to produce concerts and related outreach and education programs.
 Individual donors, volunteers, foundations, government agencies, and businesses provide the generous support that makes it all possible.